 When discussing the negative consequences of overcrowding, there are two responses: reduce the number of prisoners or build more prisons.
 Neither of these solutions works in the long term.
 When new prisons are built, we scramble to fill them, which leads to more incarceration.

-Reducing the number of prisoners is made possible through fewer prisons, but institutions that staff prisons have to put their money towards rehabilitation, not reincarceration.
-Prisons and jails should include more prevention measures, like educational programs, to see an improvement.
+Fewer prisons make reducing the number of prisoners possible, but institutions that staff prisons have to spend their money on rehabilitation, not reincarceration.
+To see an improvement, prisons and jails should include more prevention measures, like educational programs.

 How to Tackle the Overcrowding Problem